 When manual trigger is selected, the generator can output N cycle burst or Infinite burst.
-When you press Trig on the front panel for one time, one burst output is immediately launched for the corresponding channel (if enabled currently).
+When the Shift key is illuminated, each time you press Ramp/Trig on the front panel, one burst output is immediately launched for the corresponding channel (if enabled currently).